klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.contract.md

 myContract.methods.methodName([param1 [, param2[, ...]]]).encodeABI()
 ```

 Encodes the ABI for this method.
-This can be used to send a transaction, call a method, or pass it into another smart contract method as arguments.
+This can be used to send a transaction or call a method, or pass it into another smart contract method as arguments.

 **Parameters**

-Parameters of any method depend on the smart contracts methods, defined in the JSON interface.
+Parameters of any method that belongs to this smart contract, defined in the JSON interface.

 **Return Value**